Winnti – BioGenix Solutions

 What Network Forensics Confirms

-“Correlation complete. svc-rdbridge-admin authenticated from HANSEN-SAP-01 into the Azure R&D environment 11 times over 90 days.
+“Correlation complete. svc-rdbridge-admin authenticated from HANSEN-SAP-01 into the Azure R&D environment multiple times over the dwell period.
 Every session is NTLM.
 No interactive logon preceding any session – not one.
-COLLBRIDGE-EXCL-003 is a Conditional Access exception created on 2024-11-14 during the SAP migration window.
+COLLBRIDGE-EXCL-003 is a Conditional Access exception created on 2024-11-14 during the post-merger infrastructure consolidation.
 Expiry: NONE SET.
 Last reviewed: NEVER.”

 Handout: Distribute Handout C: Lateral Movement Log